elysiajs/documentation/docs/new/validation/reference-model.md

     })
 ```

-This method of separation the concerns is an effective approach for maintaining clean code.

-You might find yourself reusing multiple models with different controllers as the app gets more complex.
+This method of separation the concerns is an effective approach but we might find ourself reusing multiple models with different controllers as the app gets more complex.

 We can resolve that by creating a "reference model"  allowing us to name the model and use auto-completion to reference it directly in `schema` by registering the models with `model`.